-- (b) if no party has an absolute majority, the leader of the political party with the relative majority been able to form a coalition of political parties having the confidence of Parliament. - (2) Where Parliament has been dissolved pursuant to section 111 (3) or section 116 (4), the President shall appoint a person who was a member of Parliament immediately before the dissolution and who in the opinion of the President, acting on his or her deliberate judgement, is capable of performing the function of Prime Minister. - 115.
-Term of office (1) The Prime Minister shall take an oath in accordance with Schedule Two and shall be taken before the President and in the presence of members of Parliament and subject to subsection (2) continues in office until the next person assumes the office of Prime Minister. - (2) The appointment of the Prime Minister terminates if he or she - (a) ceases to be a member of Parliament for any reason other than the dissolution of Parliament; or - (b) dies, resigns or is dismissed from office. - 116.
-Dismissal (1) If Parliament, by vote supported by an absolute majority of its members, passes a motion of no confidence in the Prime Minister, the Prime Minister shall vacate office. - (2) A motion for a resolution of no confidence in the Prime Minister shall not be considered by Parliament unless - - (a) a period of twelve months has expired since the last motion of no confidence was introduced before Parliament; and - (b) notice of the motion has been given to the Speaker at least seven week days before it is introduced; - (3) Upon the Prime Minister vacating office the President shall invite the members of Parliament to meet as soon as possible (and if the Parliament is in session, during the same session), to form a new Government. - (4) If a Government is not formed having the confidence of Parliament after 30 days from the vote of no confidence in the defeated Prime Minister, the President, acting on his or her own judgement, may request the Speaker to advise on the dissolution of the Parliament. - 117.
-Resignation (1) The Prime Minister may resign from office by delivering a written statement of resignation to the President. - (2) The resignation of the Prime Minister shall take effect -
+- (1) If Parliament, by vote supported by an absolute majority of its members, passes a motion of no confidence in the Prime Minister, the Prime Minister shall vacate office. - (2) A motion for a resolution of no confidence in the Prime Minister shall not be considered by Parliament unless - - (a) a period of twelve months has expired since the last motion of no confidence was introduced before Parliament; and - (b) notice of the motion has been given to the Speaker at least seven week days before it is introduced; - (3) Upon the Prime Minister vacating office the President shall invite the members of Parliament to form a new Government. - (4) If a Government is not formed having the confidence of Parliament after 30 days from the vote of no confidence in the defeated Prime Minister, the President, acting on his or her own judgement, may request the Speaker to advise on the dissolution of the Parliament.

+117. Resignation

+- (1) The Prime Minister may resign from office by delivering a written statement of resignation to the President. - (2) The resignation of the Prime Minister shall take effect- - (a) on the date and at the time specified in the resignation, if any; or - (b) at noon on the day after it is delivered, in any other case.

-- at noon on the day after it is delivered, in any other case. - 118.
-Absence or illness (1) Whenever by reason of illness or absence from Solomon Islands the Prime Minister is temporarily prevented from performing, in Solomon Islands, the functions of his or her office, those functions shall be performed by the Deputy Prime Minister. - (2) If the Deputy Prime Minister is unable to act as provided for by sub-section (1) the President, acting in accordance with the advice of the Prime Minister, shall appoint another Minister to act as Prime Minister until such time as the Prime Minister is capable again of performing them or vacated office. - (3) If the President considers, in his or her own deliberate judgement, that it is impracticable to obtain the advice of the Prime Minister owing to the Prime Minister's illness or absence, the President may on the advice of Cabinet appoint a Minister to perform the functions of Prime Minister until such time as the Prime Minister is capable of again performing them or has vacated office.
+118. Absence or illness

+- (1) Whenever by reason of illness or absence from Solomon Islands the Prime Minister is temporarily prevented from performing, in Solomon Islands, the functions of his or her office, those functions shall be performed by the Deputy Prime Minister. - (2) If the Deputy Prime Minister is unable to act as provided for by sub-section (1) the President, acting in accordance with the advice of the Prime Minister, shall appoint another Minister to act as Prime Minister until such time as the Prime Minister is capable again of performing them or vacated office.

+(3) If the President considers, in his or her own deliberate judgment, that it is impracticable to obtain the advice of the Prime Minister owing to the Prime Minister's illness or absence, the President may on the advice of Cabinet appoint a Minister to perform the functions of Prime Minister until such time as the Prime Minister is capable of again performing them or has vacated office

-Ministers
+Part III Ministers